OpenGeoVis/PVGeo/README.md

 <a href="http://pvgeo.org"><img src="PVGeo_icon_horiz.png" width="35%" /></a>

-The *PVGeo* python package contains VTK powered tools for data visualization in geophysics which are wrapped for direct use within the application [ParaView by Kitware](https://www.paraview.org).
+The *PVGeo* Python package contains VTK powered tools for data visualization in geophysics which are wrapped for direct use within the application [ParaView by Kitware](https://www.paraview.org).
 These tools are tailored to data visualization in the geosciences with a heavy focus on structured data sets like 2D or 3D time-varying grids.

 **Learn More:**